Norsk-Tipping/kafka-connect-jdbc-flatten/README.md

      When pk.mode is set to "flatten", this configuration is used as a ist of comma-separated primary key field paths.
      Listed fields will propagate down to any flattened subcontainers lower in the hierarchy path as primary key.
      Fields behind arrays are referenced by repeating the field name of the field that contains the array.
-     The fields are to be referenced by: suffix of root schema name (if absent the word root is used and to be used), followed by the subpath of fieldnames.
+     The fields are to be referenced by: suffix of root schema name (if absent the word root is used), followed by the subpath of fieldnames.
      All of these are to be seperated by dot ('.').

      e.g. "mainrecord.fieldnameXinMainstruct, mainrecord.array2.array2.fieldnameYinStructBehindArray,
      mainrecord.record2.array3.array3.fieldnameZinStructBehindArrayBehindStruct"

-## flatten.pk_propagate_value_fields
+## delete.enabled
-default `delete.enabled`
+default `false`

      Whether to treat null record values as deletes.
      Requires flatten as pk.mode and a unique field from the record key to be configured in pk.fields.